mfoemmel/fig/README.md

 Once the package has been published, we can include it in other environments with the `-i` or `--include` option.
-(For the purpose of this example, let's first move the "package.fig" file out of the way, so that it doesn't confuse fig or us.)
+(For the purpose of this example, let's first move the "package.fig" file out of the way, so that it doesn't confuse Fig or us.)
 The "hello/1.0.0" string represents the name of the package and the version number.

     $ mv package.fig package.bak